NotARoomba/Linea/JOURNAL.md

 ![alt text](images/case_bottom.png)

-I added a 'hook" so that th lid can snap onto the case.
+I added a 'hook" so that the lid can snap onto the case.

 ![alt text](images/side_hook.png)